Cornelii/TIL/Java/java_basic1.md

 | boolean    | Boolean                     |
 | void       | Void                        |

-Wrapper class has members which declared by final inside
+Wrapper class has members which are declared by final inside it.